Behavioral Threat Assessment Policy

 If a member of the University community has a civil no-contact order (commonly referred to as a “50C” order) or a domestic violence protective order (commonly referred to as a “50B” order or “restraining order”) that may cover them while on campus in any capacity, they should notify UNC Police at 919-962-3951 and the Director of Threat Assessment and Management at CBAM@unc.edu.

-V. Behavioral Threat Assessment Team Training
+V. Behavioral Assessment and Management Team Training

 VI.
-Behavioral Threat Assessment Team Records
+Behavioral Assessment and Management Team Records

 The Office of Threat Assessment and Management must provide a repository for information about behavioral concerns across different University divisions, departments/offices, and/or units.
-Access to the repository must be limited to BTAT members and others with a legitimate need, as governed by applicable law and policy.
+Access to the repository must be limited to CBAM members and others with a legitimate need, as governed by applicable law and policy.
 The Office of Threat Assessment and Management must comply with all relevant State and federal laws and University policies when maintaining all records of behavioral threat assessments.

 Exceptions